 Mac OS: it is an operating system created by Apple Inc. and it comes installed on all their computers.

-Input devices are that equipment and components that allow you to enter information into the processing unit.
+Input devices are the equipment and components that allow you to enter information into the processing unit.

 Some examples of input devices are a keyboard, mouse, scanner, webcam, stylus, and microphone.

-There are many ways to interact with them and all have a different purpose that can be the digitization of a text or an image, to capture the video sequence or for the recording of a song etc.
+There are many ways to interact with them and all have a different purpose that can be the digitization of a text or an image, capturing a video sequence or for recording of a song, etc.

 Characteristics of Input Devices: